Dementia Research Breakthroughs: Promising Discoveries and Future Directions

 Furthermore, social interaction is another vital component in maintaining optimal brain health.

-Staying socially active reduces stress and provides opportunities for through conversation and shared experiences.
+Staying socially active reduces stress and provides opportunities for mental stimulation through conversation and shared experiences.

 Although prevention strategies alone may not entirely eliminate the threat of dementia, they certainly play a significant role in delaying its onset and reducing its severity.